folio-org/stripes/doc/troubleshooting.md

 ## Uncaught TypeError: Cannot read property 'reducersFor' of undefined

-Under certain circumstances, the JavaScript console will report
+Under certain circumstances, Stripes will fail to run and the JavaScript console will report

 ```
 Uncaught TypeError: Cannot read property 'reducersFor' of undefined (bundle.js:77392)